yournextstore/new.store/app/api/generate/gen-store-json-prompt.md

     - `"palette.theme-button.DEFAULT"`: Button color.
     - `"palette.theme-button.background"`: Button background color.
     - `"paletteName"`: Optional name for the palette (defaults to null).
+  - `"imageStyle"`: A description of the desired overall visual style for product and hero images (required).

 ### Products